Bir-Paragliding-Community/Bircom/index.md

      or the [Apple App Store](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1586432531).

   5. Follow the app's instructions to pair your device.
-  6. Download a configuration file for your meshtastic device from http://tracker.bircom.in/?configure
+  6. Download a configuration file for your meshtastic device from [the tracker configuration](http://tracker.bircom.in/?configure)
   7. The downloaded configuration sets the Bluetooth pin to `123456`.
 For your own safety and security, please change the pin from the settings section of the meshtastic app.
   8. From the meshtastic app, import the downloaded configuration file into your meshtastic device.
-  9. From the meshtastic app, send a message on `LongFast`, and see if it shows up on the map at http://tracker.bircom.in, in addition to [the telegram group](https://t.me/meshtastic_india/22)
+  9. From the meshtastic app, send a message on `LongFast`, and see if it shows up on the map at [http://tracker.bircom.in](http://tracker.bircom.in), in addition to [the telegram group](https://t.me/meshtastic_india/22)
-  10. Check if you're visible on https://flyxc.app/ and https://skylines.aero/tracking.
+  10. Check if you're visible on [https://flyxc.app/](https://flyxc.app/) and [https://skylines.aero/tracking](https://skylines.aero/tracking).
 This requires that you have a GPS fix, so make sure you're not indoors.

 - **How do I contribute to the community?**

-  1. Join our Telegram group at https://t.me/meshtastic_india
+  1. Join our Telegram group at [https://t.me/meshtastic_india](https://t.me/meshtastic_india)
   2. Volunteer to set up a LoRa base station in your area
-  3. Donate to our cause at https://milaap.org/fundraisers/support-paragliding-pilots-in-india/
+  3. Donate to our cause at [https://milaap.org/fundraisers/support-paragliding-pilots-in-india/](https://milaap.org/fundraisers/support-paragliding-pilots-in-india/)

 - **I want to know more about the meshtastic setup in Bir** Checkout [our presentation](https://bit.ly/MeshtasticBir)